IsmaelTrentin/notes-obs/I3203 Algorithms and Data Structures/Dynamic Programming.md

 Dynamic programming applies to optimization or combinational problems by subdividing problems into smaller ones and utilizing previously calculated solutions to save computational time.

+To apply dynamic programming, we need 2 properties to be true:

+- Optimal solution: the solution is the composition of optimal solutions of subproblems
+- Overlapping subproblems: the space of subproblems overlaps, i. e. we solve the same subproblems multiple times

 Common steps:

 1. Characterize the structure of an optimal solution